gbiz123/tiktok-captcha-solver/README.md

 chrome web store, unzip the file, patch the script.js file with your API key, and load it into your browser.
 This will save you a lot of time implementing the API on your own.

+## Note on running headless
+To run in headless mode, you need to use the launch arg `headless=new` or `headless=chrome` as a launch arg.
+Instructions to do this are in their own respective sections.

 ## Installation
 This project can be installed with `pip`.
 Just run the following command:
 ```